GlenDC/cgreader/README.md

     .  .  .  .  .  .  .  .  .  .  .  .  .  +  .  .  .  .  .  .  .
     .  .  .  .  .  .  .  .  .  .  .  .  +  .  .  .  .  .  .  .  .
     .  .  .  .  .  .  .  .  .  .  .  .  .  .  .  .  .  .  .  .  .

-# Submit your code online

-You might want to test out your code on [the official Codingame website](http://www.codingame.com).
-If you know you want this, make sure that you play fair, and don't use any code used in the program logic predefined in one of the template files.
-This way you'll be able to copy / paste your code in the online environment in no time.
-As you'll only have change your communication from _channels_ to _stdin/stdout_.

 # Feedback